indigo-astronomy/indigo_ppa/README.md

-# INDIGO PPA for debian systems
+# INDIGO PPA for Debian based systems

 Binary distribution of INDIGO Infrastructure, INDIGO Control Panel and Ain Imager can be installed on Linux either automatically by apt-get or manually by dpkg.